coxjack/MatPlotLibChallenge5/README.md

 ## 1. Overview of Ride Analysis
 ###
-* The goal of this module is to a ride sharing company with their analysis of user, driver, and fare data.
-We have broken our analysis into city type (rural, suburban, and urban) to group like users together.
+* The goal of this module is to assist a ride sharing company with their analysis of user, driver, and fare data.
+We have broken our analysis into city type (rural, suburban, and urban) to group like users and drivers together.

 ## 2. Results
 ###